-If no equipment is specified, the equipment characteristics set out in section 3.3.2 will be assumed.
+If no equipment is specified, the equipment characteristics set out in section 0 will be assumed.

-3.6.1 Ducted gas heaters
+3.4.3 Ducted gas heaters

-For ducted gas heaters, the COP_A (assumed operating efficiency as set out in Equation 14) is based on the star rating of the equipment as assessed by the Australian Gas Association (AGA).
+For ducted gas heaters, the $COP_A$ (assumed operating efficiency as set out in Equation 14) is based on the star rating of the equipment as assessed by the Australian Gas Association (AGA) in the range of 1 to 6 stars.

-The value of COP_A for a ducted gas heater rated from 1 to 3 stars is found using Equation 22.
+The value of $COP_A$ for a ducted gas heater rated from 1 to 3 stars is found using Equation 22.